 Waldo Hotel is a defunct hotel in downtown Clarksburg, West Virginia.

-The Waldo was renowned as one of the most architecturally ornate hotels in the state, featuring a 47-foot by 56-foot lobby with a mosaic tiled floor surrounded by wrap-around balconies on the second and third levels, and accessible via a 11-foot-wide marble grand staircase.7
+The Waldo was renowned as one of the most architecturally ornate hotels in the state and featured a 47-foot by 56-foot lobby with a mosaic tiled floor surrounded by wrap-around balconies, accessible by an 11-foot-wide marble grand staircase.
+7

-Goff, a millionaire lawyer and businessman, had served as a member of Congress, Secretary of the Navy during the Hayes administration, an attorney and a federal appellate judge.3 When he died in 1920, the hotel was passed onto his sons, Guy D. Goff and Waldo Goff.7
+Goff, a millionaire lawyer, and businessman, had served as a member of Congress, Secretary of the Navy during the Hayes administration, an attorney and a federal appellate judge.
+3 When he died in 1920, the hotel was passed to his sons, Guy D. Goff, and Waldo Goff.
+7

-In 1923, Guy Goff moved into the Waldo into a suite of rooms on the 4th floor, declaring it his official residence when he served a term in the United States Senate from 1925 to 1931.7 The Waldo later served as a meeting place for conservative Republican senators who had wanted to block the presidential nomination of Herbert Hoover and replace Hoover with Goff.
-That movement ultimately failed.
+In 1923, Guy Goff moved into the Waldo into a suite of rooms on the 4th floor, declaring it his official residence when he served a term in the United States Senate from 1925 to 1931.
+7 The Waldo later served as a meeting place for conservative Republican senators who had wanted to block the presidential nomination of Herbert Hoover and replace Hoover with Goff.

-In July 1964, Salem College purchased the Waldo Hotel, establishing the Clarksburg Campus of Salem College in September.8
+In July 1964, Salem College purchased the Waldo Hotel and established the Clarksburg Campus of Salem College in September.
+8

-The upper floors were repurposed into apartments while the lower floors were reused as offices in 1971 by owner David Arnett.10
+In 1971, the upper floors of the Waldo were repurposed into apartments while the lower floors were reused as offices by owner David Arnett.
+10

-With no work progressing on restoring the Waldo, the city of Clarksburg in August 2009 gave Vandalia one year to submit a timeline of rehabilitating the building.3 Vandalia replied that a full restoration of the Waldo Hotel would cost $22 million and that the first phrase, a partial roof replacement, was fractionally funded through a $100,000 state historic preservation grant.
-The grant, however, required matching funding and that the matching dollars was not obtainable due to the national recession.
+In August 2009, with no work progressing on restoring the Waldo, the city gave Vandalia a year to submit a timeline of rehabilitating the building.
+3 Vandalia replied that a full restoration of the Waldo Hotel would cost $22 million and that the first phase, a partial roof replacement, was fractionally funded through a $100,000 state historic preservation grant.
+The grant, however, required matching funding and that the matching dollars were not obtainable due to the national recession.